 Dairies watered down their milk then added chalk to put back the color.
 Butter, bread, and gin often had copper added to heighten the color.
 In London, where ice cream was called “hokey-pockey,” tested examples proved to contain cocci, bacilli, torulae, cotton fiber, lice, bed bugs, bug’s legs, fleas, straw, human hair, cat and dog hair.
 Such befouled ice cream caused diphtheria, scarlet fever, diarrhea, and enteric fever.
 Meat purchased from butchers often came from diseased animals.

 A significant cause of infant mortality was the widespread practice of giving children narcotics, especially opium, to keep them quiet.
 Laudanum was cheap—about the price of a pint of beer—and its sale was unregulated until late in the century.
 The use of opium was widespread both in town and country.
 In Manchester, England, five out of six working-class families used the drug habitually.
 One druggist admitted to selling a half-gallon of a very popular cordial, which contained opium, treacle, water, and spices, as well as five to six gallons of a substance euphemistically called “quietness” every week.
 Another druggist admitted to selling four hundred gallons of laudanum annually.
 At mid-century at least ten proprietary brands, with Godfrey’s Cordial, Steedman’s Powder, and the grandly named Atkinson’s Royal Infants Preservative among the most popular, were available in pharmacies everywhere.
 Opium in pills and penny sticks was widely sold and opium-taking in some areas was described as a way of life.
 Doctors reported that infants were wasted from it—’shrunk up into little old men,’ ‘wizened like little monkeys’.
+The nashville addiction center can help the ones that are addicted to substance just to function everyday.

 And what was the fate of those wizened little monkeys?
 Chances are the worst of them grew up in a “sanitorium” or an asylum for the mad.
 After all, we can’t have rich Aunt Matilda or the preacher’s wife seeing such a child.
 Or the child might be put in the attic to be raised by Grandma, who’s not quite right in the head.